Data and Security

 How is my data stored with Spike?

 We store the minimum data that allows us to provide the fastest email experience ever created.
-The data is stored using the AES-256 algorithm, with per message private key.
+The data is stored using the AES-256 algorithm.

 You can see more the security measures Spike has in here.